Cyber-Punk-REAS/the_project/Documentation/Project Management/SCRUM/SCRUM_notes_15-04-21.md

 - Participate in the design of the class diagram.
 ### What problems have you encountered?
 - We've found a [dilema](https://github.com/iLopezosa/the_project/issues/2) during the class diagram design, which is posted as a Github issue.

+## Jesús Villén Ruiz
+### What have you done in the last days?
+- The programming team and I have started with the first steps of the project.
+I saw the videos about Spring .
+### What will you do until next SCRUM meeting?
+-In the next two weeks I plan to continue with my part of the project and learning more about how Spring works.
+### What problems have you encountered?
+-I had problems related to Eclipse and GitHub.
+Programming team and I searched for solutions to such problems and we finally solved them.
+The main problem was to synchronize Eclipse with GitHub so as to pull and push our progress.
+We used to get error messages such as "You don't have permissions to do this" or something like that (I can't remember).